-When crate training an older dog, one of the most important things to remember is that this process will take time.
-If your dog is ever scared, or feels forced to go into his crate, you will really struggle to train him.
-The key is to try to encourage your pet to have some really positive emotions about being in the crate.
+When crate training an older dog, one of the most important things to remember is that the process will take time.
+If your dog is ever scared, or feels forced to go into his crate, you will struggle to train him.
+The key with crate training an adult dog is to try to encourage your pet to have some really positive emotions about being in the crate.
 This can help keep them calm when in the dog crate.

-Introducing Your Dog To His New Crate
+Introducing Your Adult Dog To His New Crate

 Training An Older Dog To Sleep In A Dog Crate At Night